robertwtucker/kafka2scaler/README.md

 #### Option 2: Setting Parameters in the URI

-If you would rather not work with base64-encoded values, the username and password to use can be included directly in the HTTP4 component's URI configration.
+If you would rather not work with base64-encoded values, the username and password to use can be included directly in the HTTP4 component's URI configuration.
 With the username and password added to the application configuration file (*application.yaml*):

 ```
 http: